 Our American Legion Post was named after a WW1 sailor named Fred Hancock.
-He was the first person from Renton, Washington to die in the war.
+He died at sea and us is buried at Mt.
+Olivet Cemetery in Renton.

 This is a active American Legion Post.
 Here are some things our post is involved with:

 Two days a month and once a quarter our post is the Honor Guard for internment at Tahoma National Cemetery in Tahoma National Cemetery in Covington, Washington.

 - Our Post sponsors the following Scouting Programs:

 - Cub Scout Pack 468.
 They meet at Maple Hills Elementary School, Renton, WA